 I was shocked when 2 residents of the community told me they didn’t know the depth of the water because they have never been inside it!
 I guess when you live alongside gorgeous scenery everyday it gets commonplace.
 For all the amenities it lacks, I guess I should give it 4 stars, ☆☆☆☆, but I know I’ll heed my friendly driver’s parting invitation to return again one day.
 I don’t recommend this place for the solo traveller though.
 Group is best!

-If you missed any, read about the other two Saint Andrew falls here:
+If you missed any, read about two more Saint Andrew falls here:

 Thanks for reading!
 ‘Til next time. ✌🏽